ALIfrom51/Blockchain_tracking_products/README.md

-if you're interested to try the app use this prompt in the cmd of the files streamlit run interface.py
+if you're interested to try the app, download the files and open the cmd in the file that contains this files then use this prompt in the cmd streamlit run interface.py